Bir Music Festival

 Launched in 2020, the Bir Music Festival is described as “pahadon ka tyohaar”, or a “festival of the mountains”.
 The two-day festival is held twice a year in the village of Bir in Himachal Pradesh.
 Organised by Hipostel, the first edition for this year took place in June, and the second will take place in December.

 Past editions have seen performances from artists such as the Deepak Rathore Project, Osho Jain and Shubhank Sharma.
 The last edition, held in June 2022, was headlined by Neeraj Arya’s folk-fusion band Kabir Cafe.
 Other artists at this edition included the Hindi rock group Apricot and singer-songwriter Saby Singh.
 The forthcoming edition will include performances by Rajasthani folk-Sufi fusion band Gajee Khan Ensemble, rock act Indian Ocean, stand-up comedian Vinay Bhatia, and poet Nikhlesh Tiwari.
-It will also include other events such as a pebble-painting workshop, treasure hunts and sound healing sessions.
+It would also include other events such as a pebble-painting workshop, treasure hunts and sound healing sessions.

 Check out more music festivals here.